Lofoten: Geology

 Lofoten is a horst ridge of bedrock.
 The rocks of Lofoten belong to the wider Western Gneiss Region of Norway.
 Some of the high relief and irregular surfaces of Lofoten has been attributed to etching that took place during the Mesozoic Era.
 Evidence of this would be the kaolinite found at some locations.
 To the northwest the Lofoten archipelago is bounded by the NE–SW-trending West Lofoten Border Fault.
-This is a normal fault whose fault scarp has been eroded forming a strandflat.
+This is a normal fault whose fault scarp has been eroded, forming a strandflat.

-In Vestvågøya mountains have steep slopes towards the open sea in the northwest and southeast while slopes pointing towards the interior of the island are more gentle.
+In Vestvågøya, mountains have steep slopes towards the open sea in the northwest and southeast, while slopes pointing towards the interior of the island are more gradual.
 This is the result of erosion acting on a landscape that has been uplifted along NE–SW-trending faults in the margins of Lofoten while the interior axis has remained more stable.
 In tectonic terms mountains are half-grabens and faults are of the dip-slip type.

 The sea around Lofoten is known to host significant oil reserves: 1.3 bn barrels.
 Oil extraction in the Lofoten area is prohibited.

 Wildlife

 The sea is rich with life, and the world's largest deep water coral reef, called the Røst Reef, is located west of Røst.
 Approximately 70% of all fish caught in the Norwegian and Barents seas use its islands' waters as a breeding ground.
 Otters are common, and there are elk on the largest islands.
 There are some woodlands with downy birch and rowan.
 There are no native conifer forests in Lofoten, but some small areas with private spruce plantations.
-Sorbus hybrida (rowan whitebeam) and Malus sylvestris occur in Lofoten, but not further north.
+Hedlundia hybrida and Malus sylvestris occur in Lofoten, but not further north.